12forks/command-line/examples/postmodern.rst

 Added :alter-table :alter-column operation, which will generate SQL of the type

-    ALTER TABLE some_table ALTER COLUMN new_column_spec
+    ALTER TABLE some_table ALTER COLUMN new_column_spec.

 ebdreger/Postmodern
 ===================